iterative/ldb-resources/README.md

     Annotations:        200

 ```
 At this point, a public path s3 path was indexed, and 200 objects added to temporaty dataset in folder `animals`, after which the dataset was materialized.
-Let's try to add the same objects again to see if the duplicate entries arise:
+Let's try to add the same objects again to see how automatic de-deduplication works:

   ```
   cd animals